 Where a given skill that has been learned applies to an action that a Character attempts, it may be used in Problem Solving.
-The chance of success, based on the Referee's estimation of the difficulty of the problem, is determined as follows:
+The chance of success, based on the Referee's estimation of the difficulty of the problem, is determined by table 5.2.